graciegumm/Lidar-AR-System/README.md

 ```
 The username and password refer to the username and password for your access to the Bluecity API.

 The order of operations for launching this is such this script is launched first.
-It will begin writing the Lidar data to a csv file.
-After it is launched, the headset application is launched and will connect to the computer running the launch.py script.
-When you are finished, you may use ctrl+c to end the script, else it will continue writing the LiDAR data.
+It will begin ingesting the Lidar data.
+Second, launch the headset application.
+The headset will then connect to the computer running the launch.py script.
+When you are finished, you may use ctrl+c to end the script, else it will continue running.

-This will create a csv file saved locally in a directory called rawdata.
-After launch.py is terminated, it will take a bit for the csv file to write.
-Give it a minute or so before it pops up.
+It will write a csv file only for the Lidar object that has been determined as the headset user.